 By 1898, it was the home of Charles Eugène Delage (called Eugene Charles) and his wife, Marie Augustine (Isambert) Delage.
 He was a “ladies’ tailor” and she was a dressmaker.
 They previously had lived at 64 Trinity Terrace.
 In addition to making it their home, they operated a lodging house with several lodgers.
 They continued to live there in 1900.
 By 1905, they were living in Manhattan.

 By the 1902-1903 winter season, 21 Marlborough and 23 Marlborough had become a lodging house operated by Mrs. Myra E. (Allen) Stanley Stearns, the former wife of John H. Stearns, Jr., who lived at 23 Marlborough.
 Her daughter, Irene Stearns, probably lived with her.
-They previously had lived (and operated a lodging house) at 4 Marlborough.
-She continued to live at 23 Marlborough in 1905, but had moved to 45 Mt.
-Vernon by 1906, where she operated the Hotel Curtis.
-She remained there until about 1912, when she moved to 2 Arlington but also continued to operate The Curtis until her death in May of 1913.
+They previously had lived and operated lodging houses at 4 Marlborough and at 8 Arlington.
+They continued to live at 23 Marlborough in 1905, but had moved to 45-47 Mt.
+Vernon by the 1905-1906 winter season, where they operated The Curtis.
+In about 1912 Myra Stearns moved to 2 Arlington but also continued to operate The Curtis until her death in May of 1913.

 On May 31, 1905, Eleanor May (Magee) Winsor, the wife of Robert Winsor, acquired 23 Marlborough from Arthur Little.
 On the same day, she also acquired 21 Marlborough.
 From that time, the two houses remained under the same ownership.
 From that time, the two houses remained under the same ownership.
 Robert Winsor was an investment banker and real estate investor.

 The Winsors made 21-23 Marlborough their Boston home.
 Their primary residence was Chestnut Farm in Weston.
 They also maintained a home in Cataumet.

 During the 1912-1913 winter season, they were joined by Congressman Augustus Peabody Gardner, his wife, Constance (Lodge) Gardner, and their daughter, Constance Gardner, who was being introduced into society that season (including being feted at a ball hosted by her grandfather, US Senator Henry Cabot Lodge).
 Their primary residence was in Hamilton.